Tiger attack: Measures to prevent tiger attacks

 Various measures were taken to prevent and reduce the number of tiger attacks with limited success.
 For example, since tigers almost always attack from the rear, masks with human faces were worn on the back of the head by the villagers in 1986 in the Sundarbans, on the theory that tigers usually do not attack if seen by their prey.
-This had temporarily decreased the number of attacks, but only for a short while before the tigers figured out it was not the front of the human being so the villagers no longer wore them for protection.
-All other means to prevent tiger attacks, such as providing the tigers with more prey by releasing captive bred pigs to the reserve's buffer zones, or placing electrified human dummies to teach tigers to associate attacking people with electric shock, did not work as well and tiger attacks continue.
+Apparently, this did in fact decrease the number of attacks for a short while.
+Mask-wearing fell out of use after a short time, as the local tiger population reportedly became aware of the technique.
+Other means to prevent tiger attacks, such as providing the tigers with more prey by releasing captive bred pigs to the reserve's buffer zones, or placing electrified human dummies to teach tigers to associate attacking people with electric shock, did not work as well and tiger attacks continue.
 Many measures were thus discontinued due to lack of success.

 In captivity

-Tiger attacks have also happened in zoos and as exotic pets.
+Tiger attacks have also happened in zoos and when tigers are kept as exotic pets.
 Attacks by captive tigers are not that rare.
 Between 1998 and 2001 there were seven fatal tiger attacks in the United States and at least 20 more attacks that required emergency medical care.